xen-42/outer-wilds-third-person-camera/README.md

 Current issues:

-I have it bring you back to first person currently when using tools.
+- I have it bring you back to first person currently when using tools.
 This includes artifacts/lanterns/scrolls/etc and I'd rather those work in 3rd person.

-The player can see ghost matter in 3rd person
+- The player can see ghost matter in 3rd person.

-Probes are invisible in 3rd person
+- Probes are invisible in 3rd person.